Champions League Wrap: FC Sheriff's Traore bags brace as Adeyemi propels Salzburg past Brondby

 The Mali international put his team ahead on the stroke of half time as he slotted past onrushing goalkeeper Dominik Livakovic after he was teed up by Brazilian defender Cristiano.

-Although Dinamo dominated possession, they were indecisive in the final third.
+Although Dinamo dominated possession, they were indecisive in the final third and that cost them dearly.
 The Moldovan champions took advantage of that to get their second goal in the 54th minute through Dimitris Kolovos thanks to an assist from Guinea's Momo Yansane.

 The visitors’ ambition of a positive away result got quashed in the 80th minute as Traore completed his double to the delight of the home fans.